List of legendary kings of Denmark: Hrólfs saga kraka

 Hrólfs saga kraka ok kappa hans ("The Saga of Hrolf Kraki and His Champions") is a late legendary saga that tells the story of Hrólfr Kraki, including information about his family, the Skjöldungs (Kings of Denmark).
 It was composed in its surviving form by the year 1400.

 The saga begins with the brothers Halfdan and Fróði, who are called Skjöldungs and the sons of kings, but whose parentage is never given.
 After Fróði overthrows Halfdan, he is overthrown in turn by the brothers Hróarr and Helgi.
 They are jointly considered kings, but Helgi rules Denmark while Hróarr travels to Northumbria and later becomes king there, trading his claim over Denmark for a fine ring from Helgi (possession of which leads to strife with their nephew Hrókr, a version of Hrœrekr Ringslinger).
 Hrólfr Kraki is, again, Helgi's son by incest, and comes to rule Denmark after Helgi's death.
 When Hrólfr himself is defeated by the forces of his half-sister Skuld and her husband King Hjörvarðr, it is Skuld (not Hjörvarðr as in other sources) who takes control of the kingdom; when she is deposed in turn, the land comes under the rule of Hrólfr's daughters Skúr and Drífa.

+Kings and regnant queens of Denmark identified in Hrólfs saga kraka are: